Want to buy a piece from Apple (AAPL), Amazon (AMZN) or Google (GOOG)? If so, you will need a brokerage or an account with a stockbroker.

 The best trading platform for beginners is almost always a demo account, where you can practice trading risk-free.
 A demo account will help you to build your confidence as a trader with virtual funds to help you hone your skills in a risk-free environment.
 Once you’re satisfied with your progress and you’re ready to trade using real funds, you can open a live account.

 CAPEX.com's award-winning platform has a simple and clean design, offering you seamless access to markets you want to trade.
 You’ll have access to interactive features, such as charts and analytics, technical analysis tools, and integrated 3rd party tools for research and insights.
-We also offer MT5 – a well-known third-party platform.
+We also offer mobile apps to trade and invest on the move.

 Now that you’ve played around with the platform a bit, take a look at the charting capabilities to explore the tools at your disposal.
 Pay attention to what kinds of data you can plot, how easy it is to switch between charting technical studies and reviewing economic indicators, and what you can customize and save for later reference.